-community engagement From helping nearly 700 animal-owning households living on an active volcano in Indonesia to build resilience before disaster strikes again, to facilitating more than 3,000 local school children to visit and connect with IFAW's landscape conservation sites, community engagement is a core strategy within every program and region where IFAW works.
-Ensuring indigenous and local communities have a voice in animal welfare and conservation initiatives that affect them and are able to realize sustainable livelihood strategies is key to helping ensure animals and people thrive together.
-In no other area of our work is the need to develop coexistence between people and animals more urgent and critical to saving lives than in our efforts to help communities mitigate human-wildlife conflict.
-By reducing the cost of living alongside wildlife (such as losing crops, livestock, pets, property, and in the worst case, human lives), communities are not only safer and better able to realize their own livelihood goals, but also much more likely to support and participate in conservation initiatives and reject retaliatory killing of wildlife.
+Ensuring animal v are able helping petween ives that wildlife such as case, hu able to n ikely to reject re Iping nearly 700 animal-owning households living on an olcano in Indonesia to build resilience before disaster gain, to facilitating more than 3,000 local school to visit and connect with IFAW's landscape conservation ommunity engagement is a core strategy within every nme and region where IFAW works. g indigenous and local communities have a voice in welfare and conservation initiatives that affect them and to realise sustainable livelihood strategies is key to ensure animals and people thrive together. her area of our work is the need to develop coexistence in people and animals more urgent and critical to saving in in our efforts to help communities mitigate humanconflict.
+By reducing the cost of living alongside wildlife closing crops, livestock, pets, property, and in the worst uman lives), communities are not only safer and better realise their own livelihood goals, but also much more support and participate in conservation initiatives and etaliatory killing of wildlife.